Star Stories, part 8: Our Clans Among the Stars, chapter 1

 At the very base of the concept of inawendin lies the traditional izhinamowin (belief or worldview) that our world basically consists of two interrelated realms: a below-realm (the earth’s material world, including the lakes and the underworld of the lakes) and an above-realm (the star-sky-spirit world) and that every person in her of his life must strive to, either in ceremony or everyday life, acknowledge this relationship.
 Each person on earth was born in a doodem/clan whose origin lay in the above-realm; it was to the same clan she or he returned after death.

-Elders and traditional stories tell us that the spirit of a person who dies on earth ascends through the Hole in the Sky constellation via the Jiibay-miikana/Path of Souls toward the place of eternal happiness, beyond the setting Sun; seen in the context of doodem-clan origin, however, it makes sense to acknowledge that the true destination of the person's jiibay is the star constellation that represents his or her doodem-clan.
+Elders and traditional stories tell us that the spirit of a person who dies on earth ascends through the Hole in the Sky star cluster via the Jiibay-miikana/Path of Souls toward the place of eternal happiness, beyond the setting Sun; seen in the context of doodem-clan origin, however, it makes sense to acknowledge that the true destination of the person's jiibay is the star constellation that represents his or her doodem-clan.
 Then, eventually, when it is time to become reborn, the jiibay leaves the doodem constellation and follows a contrary path along the Jiiibay-miikana, descends through the Hole in the Day constellation, and makes its reappearance on earth – into the doodem in which it was originally born.
 Of course, the idea that the east is where the spirits of humans are born is in line with the fact that the celestial beings, such as the Sun and the stars, move through the sky from east to west.
 The East to West path of the Sun and the stars is analogous to, what is called, waabanong miinawaa ningaabii'anong bimaadiziwin miikana: the East to West life path that we, as humans, walk on earth and that we, as traditional beings, follow spiritually, through our ceremonies.

 In autumn, when the Jiibay-miikana points south, the birds follow it.
 When this happens the path is no longer called Jiibay-miikana, but Binesiwi-miikana (Thunderbird Road).
 In spring, the Binesiwi-miikana turns north and the birds follow it back again.
 A jiibay of a deceased person, once it arrives in the star world, must therefore travel to the south and north, and, in doing so, follows the migratory path of the birds – which our ancestors considered to be carriers of the spirits of the dead.
-Thus, the jiibay of a deceased person respectively a to-be-reborn person follows the “Thunderbird Path” due north or due south.
+Thus, the jiibay of a deceased person respectively a to-be-reborn person follows the “Thunderbird/Spirit Path” due north or due south.
 The direction of his or her path depends on which bird migration is underway; in late/spring/early summer the birds migrate north and in late autumn/early winter, the birds migrate south.

 "Bear Reflection," untitled acrylic on art paper by the late Anishinini (Oji-Cree) painter Eddy Munroe.